unbxd/search-JS-library/docs/configurations/SortConfig.md

 String
 {: .label }
 Action on which the sorting will trigger .
-Below are two options to trigger sorting :

-**1. Click**: Click refers to a user interaction where a user clicks on a specific button or interface element to initiate a sort operation.

-**2. Change**: Change refers to a sort operation that is initiated when a specific variable or data element is changed.=

 ### Default Value
 {: .no_toc }